 How do I prepare for an eosinophil count?

 There are no special preparations necessary for this test.
 You should inform your doctor if you’re taking any blood-thinning drugs such as warfarin (Coumadin).
 Your doctor may advise you to stop taking certain medications.
 Medications that may cause you to have an increased eosinophil count include:

-- interferon, which is a drug that helps treat infection
+Interferon, which is a drug that helps treat the infection

 Before the test, be sure to tell your doctor about any current medications or supplements you’re taking.